 Surprises happen.
 In fact, half of U.S. pregnancies are unplanned.
 So you should be prepared if you’re a woman of child-bearing age.
-To give your baby the best chance at a healthy life, you need to ensure you’re healthy now.
+You need to ensure you’re healthy now to give your baby the best chance at a healthy life.

 Here are some tips to help you along: